aws-samples/aws-serverless-saas-layers/Lab2/README.md

 chmod +x server_deploy.sh
 . server_deploy.sh
 ```
-<b>Step 5</b>: Now run the load_simulator.sh script using below commands.
+<b>Step 7</b>: Now run the load_simulator.sh script using below commands.
 Let this finish before proceeding.
 Follow the same process to get API Gateway URL as described in Lab1.
 The URL should be same as before.
 ```
 chmod +x load_simulator.sh
 . load_simulator.sh <API GATEWAY URL>
 ```
-Step 7: We will now run Athena queries to see the new log messages.
+<b>Step 8</b>: We will now run Athena queries to see the new log messages.
 Go to Athena, inside Services, and select “serverlesssaas” database from the database drop down on the left.
 Run below query by clicking “Run query” button to see logs for order service and explore the results.
 ```sql
 select * from Orderlogs order by timestamp
 ```